-My latest fascination is with the superfood quinoa.
 When it comes to this seed-like grain, I’ve found that there are two distinct camps: 1) those who know all about the health benefits, have tried it, and love it, and 2) those who say…what???
 What’s quinoa?
-I aimed to unify two such groups at a recent family gathering with this Greek Quinoa Salad loaded up with tasty vegetables and tossed in a red wine vinaigrette.
+I aimed to unify two such groups at a recent family gathering with this Greek Quinoa Salad loaded up with tasty vegetables, like artichokes, cucumbers and tomatoes, and tossed in a red wine vinaigrette.
 Luckily, we ended up a happy, satisfied bunch.

 The quinoa is bathed in a red wine vinegar dressing (which, by the way, is also very tasty on greens.)
 It is loaded with grape tomatoes, artichokes, red onion and cucumbers and topped with feta cheese crumbles (leave those off for a vegan version.)
 Red peppers, carrots and hearts of palm peek through when I have them on hand.
 Are you an olive fan?
 Throw those in too.
 Chock full of goodies is just how I like my salads.

-This is an up close look at the cooked version.
+This is a closer look at the cooked version.
 It’s done when the grain is soft and translucent and the germ ring is visible around the edges.
 Quinoa is more like a seed, which makes it gluten free.
 It’s high in protein and fiber.
 Read more about this “complete protein” grain in The The Seven Reasons Quinoa is the New Health Food Superstar by Diana Herrington.

 Of special note, the grains have a bitter film on them until they are thoroughly rinsed.
 However, you can buy quinoa that has been pre-rinsed.
 Guess which route I took? 🙂